2-Nitrodiphenylamine

-2-Nitrodiphenylamine, also called NDPA, 2-NDPA, 2NO2DPA, Sudan Yellow 1339, C.I.
-10335, CI 10335, phenyl 2-nitrophenylamine, 2-nitro-N-phenylaniline, or N-phenyl-o-nitroaniline, is an organic chemical, a nitrated aromatic amine, a derivate of diphenylamine.
-Its chemical formula is C12H10N2O2, or C6H5NHC6H4NO2.
-It is a red crystalline solid, usually in form of flakes or powder, with melting point of 74-76 °C and boiling point of 346 °C. It is polar but hydrophobic.
+2-Nitrodiphenylamine is an organic chemical with the formula C6H5NHC6H4NO2.
+It is a nitrated derivative of diphenylamine.
+It is a red solid, usually found in form of flakes or powder.
+It is polar but hydrophobic.

-2-Nitrodiphenylamine is used as a stabilizer for synthetic rubbers, explosives, propellants (e.g. in Otto fuel II, smokeless powders, in some US Army double-base propellants in solid rockets, and in other applications involving nitric acid esters), plastics, and lubricants.
-It is also an intermediate for organic synthesis, and a civilian solvent dye.

-In some explosives, it is used to control the explosion.
+Diphenylamine is used to extend the shelf-life of explosives containing nitrocellulose or nitroglycerin.
+Such nitrated materials release nitrogen oxides, which deteriorate the device.
+The diphenylamine traps NO2, affording the title compound and related species.
+And the title compound further traps additional nitrogen oxides.
 One of its major uses is to control the explosion rate of propylene glycol dinitrate.

 As a stabilizer, its major role is to eliminate the acidic nitrates and nitrogen oxides produced by gradual decomposition of nitric acid esters, which would otherwise autocatalyze further decomposition.
 Its amount is usually 1-2% of the mixture; higher amounts than 2% degrade the propellant's ballistic properties.
 The amount of the stabilizer depletes with time; remaining content of less than 0.5% (with initial 2% content) requires increased surveillance of the munition, with less than 0.2% warranting immediate disposal, as the depletion of the stabilizer may lead to autoignition of the propellant.

 Other stabilizers of a similar nature are 4-nitrodiphenylamine, N-nitrosodiphenylamine.
-While N-methyl-p-nitroaniline(MNA also used in IMX-101), and diphenylamine(DPA) are more commonly employed.
+While N-methyl-p-nitroaniline (MNA also used in IMX-101), and diphenylamine (DPA) are more commonly employed.